Hereditary Diseases: 6 Health Conditions That Run In The Family

 Heart diseases such as heart attack, heart failure, and stroke tend to run in the family.
 However, factors such as inactive lifestyle, poor diet, smoking, and alcoholism increase the overall risk.
 Thus, it is recommended that when a family member is diagnosed with heart disease, other family members should undergo examination for risk factors such as checking the blood pressure and lipid levels because, at the early stages, symptoms may not be apparent.

 Diabetes is a serious disease in which the level of sugar in the blood is abnormally high.
 Many times, people learn about their elevated blood sugar after they’ve developed it because often symptoms are not visible.
-The symptoms appear when your body fails to convert sugar into energy, due to most likely a decreased level of insulin.
+The symptoms appear when your body fails to convert sugar into energy, due to most likely a decreased level of the hormone that lowers sugar levels.
 Genetic and lifestyle factors like diet and inactivity are mainly responsible for diabetes.
 Early detection and treatment can help prevent serious health problems.

 High blood pressure